 Except for the first Crown of Thorns album.

 MORE ABOUT CROWN OF THORNS

 How is your relationship with Mickey Free nowadays?

 It’s good.
 When was the last time?
 It’s been a few months because we did an album together, Beauvoir/Free, because he kind of wanted to get back into Crown of Thorns, and I said, “Aaaah.
 I don’t want to…” because we had a breakup at one point.
 Just typical band stuff.
 And then, after that, we got back together.
 We found ourselves living in the same place in LA, and we said, “That’s ridiculous.
 Let’s get back together.”
 So, we started doing demos together, and then later, we ended up doing a Beauvoir/Free record called “American Trash.”
 I think it was a pretty good record, but we haven’t played together for a while.
 Micky’s been playing, but we share the same drummer.
 Hawk will play songs with me, and he plays a lot with Micky.

 I like that “American Trash” album because it’s a little bit heavier stuff compared to your other records.

 The Beauvoir/Free record?
 Thank you.
 It’s a little heavier.
 Every time you collaborate with a different person, you get just a little different vibe.
 When Micky and I write together, there is a special vibe.
 There’s something that we get when we write together.
 We just felt that we needed to try to capture that again on tape somehow.

-Out of all the records that you have done, I would say that the first Crown of Thorns is my favourite.
+Out of all the records you have done, I would say that the first Crown of Thorns is my favorite.